DiamondLightSource/python3-pip-skeleton-cli/dev/_sources/user/explanations/decisions/0012-containers.rst.txt

 CI builds the runtime container and publishes it to ghcr.io.

-a .devcontainer folder provides the means to build and launch the developer container using vscode.
+A .devcontainer folder provides the means to build and launch the developer container using vscode.

 Consequences
 ------------

 We can label projects as cloud native.